GameStop notches first profit in 2 years, sending stock price soaring

 GameStop cut costs by reducing its headcount in a series of layoffs last year and by closing some of the chain's European stores, an initiative the company will continue to pursue, Furlong said.

-Those cost-cutting measures should help the retailer conserve cash and give it more time to find jew ways of driving growth, Wedbush Securities analysts Michael Pachter and Nick McKay said in a report.
+Those cost-cutting measures should help the retailer conserve cash and give it more time to find new ways of driving growth, Wedbush Securities analysts Michael Pachter and Nick McKay said in a report.

 "The lower cost structure lessens the risk of ongoing losses," they wrote.
 "As such, GameStop's $1.4 billion of net cash should last it several more years as its management seeks new ways to revive a declining business."